The dangers of gas: Know the risks

 What to spot

 Tampering with gas meters to save money is extremely dangerous.
 It may cause leaks which you can smell, but not always.
 It may cause the gas flames on the hob or gas fire to change size or burn more yellow than blue and you may notice pilot lights often going out.
 But sometimes there are no signs at all until the build up of gas in the air explodes, putting you and your family in real danger.
 Gas meter cheating can take many forms, even smart meters can be unsafe if tampered with.
 Sometimes it can be hard to tell but here are some clues to look out for around your meter.
+If you spot any of these signs, report them 100% anonymously.

 Back to front